-The handoff feature in the test set allows you to change the downlink and uplink UARFCNs while maintaining a connection between the test set and the UE.
-The test set sends a physical reconfiguration message to the UE when you request a handoff.
-After receiving a physical reconfiguration complete message from the UE, the test set sends an acknowledgement message to the UE and the handoff is complete.
+Handoffs between different downlink and uplink UARFCNs can be made while the current call status is Connected.
+You can change the downlink and uplink UARFCNs while maintaining a connection between the test set and the UE.
+The test set sends a physical channel reconfiguration message to the UE when you request a handoff by pressing the Execute Handoff key.
+After receiving a physical reconfiguration complete message from the UE, the handoff is complete.